intel/libipt/doc/howto_libipt.md

 ### Packet Encoding

-The packet encoding layer provides support for encoding PT packet-by-packet.
+The packet encoding layer provides support for encoding Intel PT packet-by-packet.
 Start by configuring and allocating a `pt_packet_encoder` as shown below:

 ~~~{.c}
     struct pt_encoder *encoder;